collections-library/collections.library/README.md

 Get Element: https://element.io/en for IT Professionals

+Add the matrix of my organization to your element

 Forget Freelancer Platforms, AI Bots scanning every word

 Forget their Site Admins, Human Agents and other waste scum